-I am currently a Lecturer in Sociology and Social Policy at the School of Social Policy, Sociology and Social Research (SSPSSR) at the University of Kent, where I teach social policy, sociology and research methods to postgraduates and undergraduates.
-I am a member of the Exec of the Social Policy Association, (from Jan 2013) the editorial board of the Journal of Poverty and Social Justice, and I also helped set up the collaborative research blog Inequalities, where I regularly write articles and short blog posts.
+I am currently a Senior Lecturer in Sociology and Social Policy at the School of Social Policy, Sociology and Social Research (SSPSSR) at the University of Kent, and Co-Director of the University of Kent's Q-Step centre.
+I am also a member of the editorial board of the Journal of Poverty and Social Justice.
+For the first part of my career I was just called 'Ben Baumberg' - the 'Geiger' was added in March 2016.

 Getting in touchI'm always happy to hear from potential collaborators / research students, or from people who are just interested in my research.
-You can email me at b dot p dot b...berg at kent dot ac dot uk (click here to see a spambot-protected email address in plain English), or get in touch via Inequalities.
-To hear about any new research/writing, then follow me on Twitter or academia.edu.
+You can email me at b dot b dot g..ger at kent dot ac dot uk (click here to see a spambot-protected email address in plain English), or get in touch via Inequalities.
+To hear about any new research/writing, then follow me on Twitter, my Google Scholar profile, or academia.edu.
 I also write occasional articles at the blog Inequalities that I set up (with others) in 2010, and more frequently at my current project blog about disability, benefits and work, Rethinking Incapacity.

 The stigma of claiming benefits

 20/11/2012 - Is there a stigma to claiming benefits?
 If so, why, and does it matter?
 In a nutshell, these are the questions that I am looking at in a collaborative project with Kate Bell and Declan Gaffney, funded by the charity Elizabeth Finn Care, who run the advice line/website Turn2us.
 The project isn't that big, but despite this we're squeezing in a new survey, an unusually deep media analysis, analysis of existing data, and a few focus groups.
-You can also the report itself, our 'mythbusting' briefing (mainly a fantastic job by Declan), a quick note on a figure used in a Guardian article, and the appendices to the report.
+You can also the report itself, a quick note on a figure used in a Guardian article, and the appendices to the report.

 Aside from our one-page summary in the report itself, you can also read short blogs on several different bits of the report - we've written on perceived fraud in the benefits system (on Inequalities), the role of the media (on the New Statesman blog, and a longer version here), and how benefits stigma is misunderstood (on LSE Politics & Policy).
 Other people have written about the report in the Guardian (including on their Datablog), and the TUC's Touchstone blog (also reposted on Liberal Conspiracy).

-Comments and critiques of these are always welcome - this is what blogging is for!
+Comments and critiques are always welcome - this is what blogging is for!